DevonOpsExe/azure-enterprise-infrastructure-identity-lab/Part3-Automation-Scripting/README.md

 # Lab 3: Enterprise Automation & Scripting with PowerShell

 ## 📌 Project Overview
 With the cloud network infrastructure ([Lab 1](../Part1-Secure-Azure-Networking)) and Active Directory identity plane ([Lab 2](../Part2-Active-Directory)) successfully deployed, this final phase focuses on operational efficiency, scalability, and DevOps methodologies.
-This project documents the development and execution of custom PowerShell scripting to automate bulk user provisioning, lifecycle management, and security auditing within the `enterprise.local` domain.
+This project documents the development and execution of custom PowerShell scripting to automate bulk user provisioning, lifecycle management, and security auditing within the `lab.local` domain.

 ---